HasanTarik-REC/Note-Collections/Third Year/Odd Semester/Database Management System/Introduction.md

 ### **<br/>Purpose of Database systems**
 <p>The purpose of database systems is to make the database user-friendly and do easy operations.
 Users can easily insert, update, and delete.
-Actually, the main purpose is to have more control of the data.<br/></p>
+The main purpose is to have more control of the data.<br/></p>

 The purpose of database systems is to manage the following insecurities:<br/>
 1. Data redundancy and inconsistency